8 Session Online Group:

 Wondering if this is right for you?

 Here's one way to explore.
 Settle into a quiet moment.
-Scan your body and notice if you can feel all each part of your body, from your feet and legs, to your hips and backside, to your trunk and arms, to your neck and head.
+Scan your body and notice if you can feel each part of your body, from your feet and legs, to your hips and backside, to your trunk and arms, to your neck and head.
 If any parts seem inaccessible, just bring some kindness and warmth there.
 Now soften your attention and notice the space around your heart, on both front and back of your body.
 What do you feel there?
 What is the temperature?
 Is there weight?
 What rests there?
 Do you feel accompanied?
 Would you like more support?
 Notice how the sensations, or lack thereof, might inform your decision.

 Further questions warmly welcomed